pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Open with :index:`a Wrong File Extension <pair: wrong; file extension>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you have a document which does not have the right file extension for its type, you can still correctly open it.
+If you have a document with a wrong file extension for its type, you can still correctly open it.

 Assume that "some.file" is actually an XPS.
 Open it like so:

 >>> doc = fitz.open("some.file", filetype = "xps")

 .. note:: MuPDF itself does not try to determine the file type from the file contents. **You** are responsible for supplying the filetype info in some way -- either implicitely via the file extension, or explicitely as shown.
+There are pure Python packages like `filetype <https://pypi.org/project/filetype/>`_ that help you doing this.
 Also consult the :ref:`Document` chapter for a full description.

 ----------